-Review of differential and integral calculus and an introduction to measure theory and Lebesque integration.
+Prerequisite: Graduate standing An introduction to measure theory and Lebesque integration.

 MAT 6541 Current Topics in Mathematics Education

 Prerequisite: Graduate standing and intention to seek AA licensure in secondary mathematics

 This course will address current content topics, current method trends, and uses of technology in the secondary mathematics classroom.
 Trends based on research and current practices will be included.